The Magical Monarch of Mo: Plot summary

 Chapter Thirteen: The King's plum-pudding has been stolen, so he asks his wise men who did it.
 The wise men blame the fox, who is captured.
 The fox explains that he did not do it, as he was busy curing his family's sore throats by taking out the throats and turning them inside-out, then drying them in the sun.
 The wise men then blame the bullfrog, who is also captured.
 The bullfrog explains that he did not do it, as he and his wife were busy trying to save their tadpoles, who were eaten by a large fish.
 The wise men then blame the Yellow Hen, who is also captured.
 She explains that she did not do it, as her last batch of eggs accidentally produced a Hawk, not a chicken, and the Hawk took her away to a different country, and she spent the last nine days returning to Mo.
 The King, furious at the wise men for being wrong three times, has them put into a meat-grinder, so that they are mixed into one wise man, who tells the King that the Purple Dragon stole the plum-pudding.

 Chapter Fourteen: The King holds a council of war to figure out how to destroy the Purple Dragon once and for all.
 They decide that, since the Purple Dragon cannot be killed, they can try to rip out its teeth to make it harmless.
 They build a giant pair of forceps and clamp it to one of the Purple Dragon's teeth, but it winds its tail around a pillar to stop the people from pulling his tooth out.
 As it turns out, its tooth cannot be removed, even though the people run all the way to the other side of the valley with the forceps.
-Instead, the Purple Dragon is stretched all the way across the valley; it's stretched so thin that it's "no larger around than a piece of twine".
+Instead, the Purple Dragon is stretched all the way across the valley; it is stretched so thin that it's "no larger around than a piece of twine".
 Prince Fiddlecumdoo decides to cut the dragon into strings, some of which he decides to use for his violin, while he stores the rest in the royal warehouse for anyone to take and use.
-Though it's technically still alive, the Purple Dragon is now nothing more than two pieces of matter: "one tied to a tree in the mountains and the other fastened to a post of the castle".
+Though it is technically still alive, the Purple Dragon is now nothing more than two pieces of matter: "one tied to a tree in the mountains and the other fastened to a post of the castle".
 With the Purple Dragon gone, the King gives a feast to his people to celebrate the end of its reign of terror on their land.